|

-Tutorial on Dollar Weighted OEX Put/Call Ratios
+Tutorial on Dollar Weighted OEX Put/Call Ratios Back |

 Wachovia Securities Portfolio Manager Nestor Turzcan uses the Hamzei Analytics’ OEX Dollar-Weighted Put/Call Ratio as a timing model during his trading day.
 Here is how he uses this product: